Protecting yourself against asbestos

 How is asbestos best controlled?

 Asbestos can be controlled by encapsulation or removal.
-While removal is ideal, it should be approached with great caution since careless removal can lead to more extensive contamination of a building than if the material had been left alone.
+While asbestos removal is ideal, it should be approached with great caution since careless removal can lead to more extensive contamination of a building than if the material had been left alone.

 Encapsulation simply means wrapping the material with a durable enclosure resistant to mechanical damage.
 Duct tape or a plaster-impregnated cloth is among the preferred materials for encapsulation.
 Asbestos containing plaster can be encapsulated using good quality paint if the plaster itself is reasonably sound.

 Many contractors represent themselves as experts in asbestos removal.
-Since not all provinces have enacted certification or licensing procedures for asbestos contractors, one should exercise great care in selecting a contractor to deal with asbestos in any home.
+Since not all provinces have enacted certification or licensing procedures for asbestos removal contractors, one should exercise great care in selecting a contractor to deal with removing asbestos in any home.
 Otherwise, the environment of the home could become contaminated as a result of careless removal procedures.

 Keep in mind that undisturbed asbestos containing materials are generally not considered hazardous.
 It is only when the material begins to deteriorate or becomes disturbed (for example, by careless removal) that asbestos fiber could be released into the air and thus become hazardous to anyone breathing in that environment.